egardner/sjma-50x50/content/bloom/bloom2.md

 [^1]: Susan Tallman, *The Collections of Barbara Bloom* (New York: International Center for Photography, 2007), 158–59.

 [^2]: Lindsey M. Wylie, “Barbara Bloom,” in *Selections: The San Jose Museum of Art Permanent Collection*, ed.
-Susan Landauer (San Jose, CA: San Jose Museum of Art, 2004), 36.
+Susan Landauer (San José, CA: San José Museum of Art, 2004), 36.